 - The child's parent or caregiver does not show concern for the child, and refuses help from others for the child.

-These are signs that a child that may be emotionally abused.
-They may have:
+These are signs that a child may be emotionally abused.
+They may have any of the following:

 - Problems in school